saguileran/Simulation-Protocol/index.md

 # Requirements

 This code is made in c++ and python language, to run it you have to install g++ compiler; on ubuntu just execute # sudo apt install g++ # in a terminal, on windows you need install VisualC++.
 Also the OpenMP library is needed but in the majority of cases it come with the compiler.
+Python language is used to analyze and plot data, for use the PlotData.py script you need install pandas, numpy and matplotlib library.

 To visualaize data three options are evaluted: GNUPLOT, ParaView and OpenCL.
 The first two just need its corresponding software, while OpenCL need FreeGlut library.

 We recommend use linux system to execute the code or at lest a virutal machine.
-#

 # LBM Code